grafana/agent/docs/sources/operator/api.md

 <td>
 <p>Shards to distribute targets onto.
 Number of replicas multiplied by the
 number of shards is the total number of pods created.
-Note that scaling down shards will not reshard data onto remaining instances, it must be manually moved.
-Increasing shards will not reshard data either but it will continue to be available from the same instances.
+Note that scaling down shards does not reshard data onto remaining instances; it must be manually moved.
+Increasing shards does not reshard data either, but it will continue to be available from the same instances.
 Sharding is performed on the content of the <strong>address</strong> target meta-label.</p>
 </td>